 - 7. Do you feel you would like to be part of a scheme that offers educational support? - 8.
 How much money do you want and/or need to earn? - 9.
-How important are the demographics of the practice you will be working at? - 10.
+How important are the demographics of the practice you will be working at?
+Remember the practice team may change with time, but the patients will be the same, so if you struggle with working with patients for whom English is not their first language, don't like working in an affluent area with the worried well or have a wish to work with patients from deprived backgrounds think carefully about the patient population before applying for a post. - 10.
 What is your ideal practice team? - 11.
 Do you know what gives you job satisfaction?

 Most individuals find that if they work in a job that has meaning, is suitably challenging and they feel valued then they will experience high levels of job satisfaction. - 12.
-Are you looking for a long term or short-term post? - 13.
-Do you know where you want to be in five years?
+Are you looking for a long term or short-term post?

+13. Do you know where you want to be in five years?